Orlando Salido

 Orlando Salido Rivera (born November 16, 1980) is a Mexican former professional boxer who competed from 1996 to 2017.
-He is a multiple-time former world champion in two weight classes, having held the IBF featherweight title in 2010; the WBO featherweight title twice between 2011 and 2014; and the interim WBO junior lightweight title from 2014 to 2015.
+He held multiple world championships, including the International Boxing Federation (IBF) featherweight title in 2010, the World Boxing Organization (WBO) featherweight title twice between 2011 and 2014.
+He was the first person to defeat Vasiliy Lomachenko.

 Salido is known for taking part in many entertaining, classic fights, with his bout against Francisco Vargas being named 2016 Fight of the Year by several media outlets.
 Salido is also highly regarded for his upset wins over Juan Manuel López and Vasiliy Lomachenko, both of whom were considered to be among the best active boxers, pound for pound, during Salido's career.

 Professional career

 Early career

 Salido debuted as a professional in 1996, at the age of 15.
-Salido suffered several losses in his early career, sporting an 8-6-1 record after 15 fights.
+Salido suffered several losses in his early career, sporting an 8–6–1 record after 15 fights.
 Salido was knocked out 5 times during this period, but he has not been stopped since March 2000.
 Salido faced former WBO super featherweight world champion Regilio Tuur on 23 November 2001, defeating him via split decision after eight rounds.
 Nine days later, he faced former WBC featherweight champion Alejandro Martín González but lost a majority decision after ten rounds.
 Salido then took a fight against IBF #1 featherweight contender Lamont Pearson on a weeks' notice.
 Salido got a decisive unanimous decision win, which introduced him to the sanctioning bodies' rankings, making him a title contender.

 Salido vs. Marquez

 Starting with the Pearson fight, Salido went on a nine fight undefeated streak before losing to IBF and WBA featherweight champion Juan Manuel Marquez by a 12-round unanimous decision in September 2004.
 The fight took place at the MGM Grand in Las Vegas on the undercard of undisputed middleweight unification fight between Bernard Hopkins and Oscar De La Hoya.
 Salido came into the fight very passive giving away many of the early and middle rounds, Marquez was successfully counter punching Salido and building a significant lead.
 Salido closed strong and won the later rounds but that wasn't enough.
-The three judges scored the fight 118-110, 117-111, 117-111.
+The three judges scored the fight 118–110, 117–111, 117–111.

 Salido rebounded with a win over Rogers Mtagwa in an IBF eliminator.
 Salido stopped Mtagwa with a barrage of body punches, earning another title shot with the win.